kedarmoh/FinTechCaseStudy/README.md

 3. The network has a seven-year track record of stable technology and governance and is used by _**12 of the 50 global banks**_.

 They have definitely made a dent in the global payments space and are one step closer to vision outline earlier.

-Besides the impact in disrupting the global payments market, Ripple’s partners with NGOs, universities and social entrepreneurs to level the playing field and created economic equality and equal opportunity for all.
+Besides disrupting the global payments market, Ripple partners with NGOs, universities and social entrepreneurs to level the playing field and created economic equality and equal opportunity for all.
 As of 2018 they have _**donated $150 million**_ towards this goal.

 Ripple is also committed to reach _**carbon net zero by 2030**_.
-One of the key differentiators between XRP, Bitcoin and Ethereum is the amount of energy and water it consumes in their respective blockchains
+One of the key differentiators between XRP, Bitcoin and Ethereum is the amount of resources it consumes in their respective blockchains.

 Here is a table that compares energy and water consumption by the XRP, Bitcoin and Ethereum blockchains.